py5coding/py5book/developer/how_does_py5_work.md

 The boolean `success` variable is a flag that is set to `false` if an exception is thrown in Python and py5 needs to terminate the Sketch.

+(how-does-py5-work-execute-user-implemented-functions)=
 ### 6. Execute User Implemented Functions

 The user's `setup()` and `draw()` functions are executed just like any other Python function.

 Exceptions are always caught and handled in Python.
 Error handling in py5 is complex; Java and Python cannot throw or handle each other's exceptions.

 When a Python exception is thrown, py5 will make it look like the Sketch has stopped by pausing the `py5.core.Sketch` instance.
 Pausing the Sketch instead of stopping it by throwing a Java exception is necessary to ensure py5 can reliably dispose of the Sketch window without also shutting down the Java Virtual Machine.
+Thrown exceptions have an unpredictable impact on Processing.

+In Processing, when an exception is thrown, the exception can put the Sketch into a weird state that would complicate code that attempts to dispose of the Sketch window resources properly.
+That doesn't matter for a Processing Sketch because the Sketch window is terminated with a call `System.exit()`.
+This will shut down the Java Virtual Machine and as a consequence dispose of the Sketch window.
+In py5, calling `System.exit()` is not an option because it would make py5 unusable until you restarted your Python interpreter or Jupyter Notebook.

 ### 7. API Methods that Leverage the Processing Library Code